Neem Supplement with Antibacterial Properties

 Neem supplements are derived from the Indian tree that goes by the same name.
 It has been the subject of several international conferences since 1980.
 In fact, Mahatma Gandhi was one of neem's strongest advocates; he led prayers under a neem tree and ate neem leaf chutney every day.

-For the record, following a long and sustained campaign led by India, the European Office of Patents has finally revoked a patent registered by the multinational W.R.
+More recently, following a long and sustained campaign led by India, the European Office of Patents has finally revoked a patent registered by the multinational company, W.R.
 Grace.
-Until now, this patent had meant Indians were not free to make use of neem resources.
+The existence of this pending patent meant that the Indian population was not free to make use of neem resources.